ChristianLapinig/aem-setup-cli/README.md

 `aem-setup-cli` generates a base environment to run AEM (Adobe Experience Manager) locally.
 The tool will create the folders and add the files necessary for both `author` and `publish` instances.
-It supports options, such as specifying where to setup your local AEM environment, mount an existing `crx-quickstart` repository, and the use of a different AEM quickstart JAR if given.
+It supports options, such as specifying where to setup your local AEM environment, and mounting an existing `crx-quickstart` repository to a specified instance (in-progress).

 ## Installation